privacy-tech-lab/privacyflash-pro/README.md

 ## Installing and Running PrivacyFlash Pro

-Download privacyflash-pro.zip Unzip it.
+Download privacyflash-pro.zip.
+Unzip the file.
 Open the folder and then open PrivacyFlash Pro.
-You will have to agree to open PrivacyFlash Pro in your MacOS security settings.
+You will have to agree to open PrivacyFlash Pro in your [macOS security settings](https://support.apple.com/en-us/HT202491).
 Then, after a few seconds, PrivacyFlash Pro should run in your default browser.

 ## Demo Video